 "Any time.
 See you later."

 As Tali left the galley, she felt a little better.
 Just like everyone else on the new Normandy, Gardner was polite and respectful toward her.
-In spite of their Cerberus affiliation, she even thought of some of them as friends.
-Gabby and Kenneth, Kelly in CIC... but the truth was even the ones she kept at arm's length treated her kindly.
+In spite of their Cerberus affiliation, she even thought of some of them as friends; Gabby and Kenneth, Kelly in CIC... but the truth was even the ones she kept at arm's length treated her kindly.
 She wasn't always as generous, she knew.

-Out of habit, she found herself walking towards the starboard side of the mess hall next to the infirmary.
+Out of habit, she found herself walking towards the starboard side of the mess next to the infirmary.
 She always wanted to minimize the risk of running into Miranda outside of her office.
 In spite of the day's progress, she'd still wasn't able to fully trust the senior operative.
-There was no way she had not been involved, or at least aware of Cerberus' most despicable deeds.
+There was no way Miranda hadn't been involved, or at least been aware of Cerberus' most despicable deeds.
 But the others?
 She scanned the faces of the half dozen or so off duty staff scattered around the room.
 Some were eating, others quietly chatting, one quietly reading an actual, physical book.
 None were the monsters and murderers she and Garrus had fought against along with Shepard.
 They were just people.

 Cerberus or otherwise, human or not, Jacob was the only person on the ship who always saluted the Commander.

 The elevator door opened and crewman Hawthorne poked his head out to an empty corridor, wondering who would be so rude as to summon the ship's only lift and then walk away.